 Many Christians feel that Christmas

-should be exclusively recognized at this time of year to the exclusion of
+should be exclusively recognized at this time of year as a celebration of Jesus Christ to the exclusion of

 the celebrations by members of other religions and by secularists.
 Not being able to convince some retail chains of the legitimacy of